How to Get Back On Track When Your Writing Plans Go Awry

 #2: You Don’t Know What to Do Next

 Perhaps your goal simply seems too big and complicated right now.
-You’ve made some progress towards it (e.g. you’ve got your blog online) but you don’t know what to do next.
+You’ve made some progress towards it (e.g. you’ve taken a fiction-writing course) but you don’t know what to do next.

 When you feel confused about where to go, it’s easy to end up doing nothing at all.